adorsys/keycloak-config-cli/docs/MANAGED.md

-# Full managed entities
+# Full managed resources

-keycloak-config-cli manage some entities absolutely.
-It means for example if a group isn't defined inside the import json but other groups are specified, keycloak-config-cli will calculate the difference and delete the group from keycloak.
+keycloak-config-cli manage some types of resources absolutely.
+For example if a `group` isn't defined inside the import json but other `groups` specified, keycloak-config-cli will calculate the difference and delete the `group` from keycloak.

 In some cases it is required to include some keycloak defaults because keycloak-config-cli can't detect if the entity comes from a user or auto created by keycloak itself.

 There are 2 modes to ensure a specific behavior:

-### 1. Keycloak should not manage type of entities:
+### 1. Keycloak should not manage type of resources:

 For example if you don't define any `groups` inside the import json, keycloak does not touch any `groups`.

-### 2. Keycloak manage type of entities:
+### 2. Keycloak manage type of resources:

 For example define any `groups` you want inside the import json, keycloak ensure that the groups are available but other groups will be deleted.

-### 2.1 Special behavior:

-For example if you define `groups` but set an empty array, keycloak will delete all groups in keycloak.
+If you define `groups` but set an empty array, keycloak will delete all groups in keycloak.

-## Supported full managed entities
+## Supported full managed resources

 | Type                      | Additional Information                                                           | Property Name              |
 | ------------------------- | -------------------------------------------------------------------------------- | -------------------------- |